How much is your car worth?

 The Acadia’s corrosion warranty is 1 year longer than the GLS’ (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Acadia for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Acadia.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Mercedes doesn’t pay scheduled maintenance for the GLS.

 There are almost 5 times as many GMC dealers as there are Mercedes dealers, which makes it much easier should you ever need service under the Acadia’s warranty.